Skip to content

 npm install @cloudflare/sandbox@0.10.3

-The version is pinned EXACTLY (no caret) because the package is currently experimental and the API has been moving in 0.x.
+The version is pinned EXACTLY (no caret) because, although Cloudflare Containers + Sandboxes reached GA as of 0.10.x, the API is still moving across 0.x releases.
 Bump consciously when you need a new version.

 Wrangler setup